To increase your chances of getting loan approval, the wise thing to do is to get a CTOS report and make yourself familiar with your credit score.

 The general guideline is that a ‘good’ CTOS Score will fall in the range of 697 to 850.
 This, however, is not a hard and fast rule and does not necessarily mean a lower score is a ‘bad’ score.
 When banks, lenders or financial institutions evaluate your application for loans or new credit, they may consider other factors besides your credit score.

-The chart below explains what a CTOS score means to lender.
+The chart below explains what a CTOS score means to lenders.